layer5io/istio-service-mesh-workshop/lab-7/README.md

 EOF
 ``` -->

-On the Istio adapter's management page in Meshery, please enter `default` in the `Namespace` field.
+Using Meshery, navigate to the Istio management page:

+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Configure circuit breaking with max 1 request per connection and max 1 pending request to Book info productpage service` from the list.
+2. Click the (+) icon on the `Apply Custom Configuration` card and paste the configuration below.

 <small>Manual step for can be found [here](#appendix)</small>